A home for street children

 Mbilizi

 14 years old, his mother poisoned to death when he was 3, his father died of illness, he lived in Mwenga with a grandmother who went mad after her 16-year-old son was killed.
 He had stopped his studies after his grandmother was widowed.
-When he arrived here he was very withdrawn, but in a few weeks he has opened up a lot and is always smiling, although the memory of his parents makes him cry sometimes when he is alone.
+When he arrived here he was very closed, but in a few weeks he has opened up a lot and is always smiling, although the memory of his parents makes him cry sometimes when he is alone.

 Bauduin